LuchaComics/monorepo/native/desktop/comiccoin/docs/developers_guide.md

 ## Part 7: GUI Wallet Application

 Go to the [`comiccoin-core`](../comiccoin-core) repository and setup the GUI application.
 This is the GUI application that user's can use to manage their coins and tokens in the blockchain.

+Here is an example.

+1. In the GUI application you created a wallet, and lets say for example the value of the wallet address is `0x9e5fbdaad9f59de01bd33f341add978cad288184` and the metadata URI is `ipfs://bafkreic2d4xod5umcoxum7hf6hy4vghnyroxgvnboartkkda376mtrtlty`.

+2. In our `comiccoin` directory, run the following to mint our new token:

+    ```shell
+    go run main.go blockchain token mint \
+    --poa-address=$COMICCOIN_COINBASE_ADDRESS \
+    --poa-password=$COMICCOIN_COINBASE_PASSWORD \
+    --recipient-address=$COMICCOIN_COINBASE_ADDRESS \
+    --metadata-uri='ipfs://bafkreic2d4xod5umcoxum7hf6hy4vghnyroxgvnboartkkda376mtrtlty'
+    ```

+3. Afterwords transfer it to our new wallet address:

+    ```shell
+    go run main.go blockchain token transfer \
+    --token-owner-address=$COMICCOIN_COINBASE_ADDRESS \
+    --token-owner-password=$COMICCOIN_COINBASE_PASSWORD \
+    --recipient-address=0x9e5fbdaad9f59de01bd33f341add978cad288184 \
+    --token-id=3
+    ```

+4. You can also transfer coins to our new wallet address:

+    ```shell
+    go run main.go blockchain coin transfer \
+    --sender-account-address=$COMICCOIN_COINBASE_ADDRESS \
+    --sender-account-password=$COMICCOIN_COINBASE_PASSWORD \
+    --value=1 \
+    --recipient-address=0x9e5fbdaad9f59de01bd33f341add978cad288184;
+    ```

+4. Confirm (via CLI) that the correct NFT ownership address is set.

+    ```shell
+    go run main.go blockchain token get --token-id=2
+    ```

+5. Confirm (via GUI) that you can see the new NFT in your wallet.